 Biography

-I grew up in rural Australia, inspired by my Dad; a reverend in flip flops who was the epicentre of the community, passionate about social justice and always meeting people where they were - starting a church in a pub, or a skate park.
+I grew up in rural Australia, inspired by my Dad; a reverend in flip flops who was the epicentre of the community, passionate about social justice and always meeting people where they were—starting a church in a pub, or a skate park.

-There I was watching Nelson Mandela on the TV, Gandhi films, and reading Martin Luther King sermons in the outer suburbs of Adelaide, while most of my friends chilled on the beach.
+There I was watching Nelson Mandela on TV, Gandhi films, and reading Martin Luther King sermons in the outer suburbs of Adelaide, while most of my friends chilled on the beach.